wyzjack/wyzjack.github.io/_pages/about.md

 I was a visiting student at [Georgia Tech](https://www.gatech.edu/) in 2019 Spring, where I was fortunate to work with Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).

 My research focuses on designing efficient and sound machine learning algorithms with theoretical guarantees.
 I am particularly interested in deep learning and its applications in computer vision area.

+# Preprints and Working Papers

+A Prior Learning Network for Joint Image and Sensitivity Estimation in Parallel MR Imaging with Convergence Guarantees